linux-chenxing/linux-chenxing.org/tmp_ssd210.md

 QFN 68 Pinout

+** WARNING WARNING This was worked out by looking at a blurry image **

 | #  | name           | #  | name        | #  | name       | #  | name        |
 |----|----------------|----|-------------|----|------------|----|-------------|
 | 1  | AUD_LINEOUT_L0 | 18 | SR_IO?      | 35 | TTL?       | 52 | VDD         |